Jamie Pierre: World Record Huck

 Jamie Pierre was known for pushing the limits of skiing off cliffs.
 He began to be followed by the media in 1999 when a black and white photo appeared in Powder Magazine of Pierre leaping off a forty-foot cliff.
 The size of the cliffs he was jumping from were increasing quickly, starting at 50 feet, and soon were up to 90 feet.
 His first 100 footers were off of crags in Utah.
 In 2003, Jamie Pierre jumped off a 165 foot cliff in Wolverine Cirque Utah.
 In Engelberg, Switzerland he cleared a 185-foot cliff around March 2004.
 Pierre wanted to surpass the cliff jumping height record at the time, 225 feet.
 After scoping many cliffs, he chose a 255 footer in the backcountry of Grand Targhee resort.
 He accomplished the world record feat in front of dozens of spectators on January 25, 2006, plunging headfirst into the snow upon landing and having to be extricated by friends.
 In 2008, Fred Syversen surpassed Jamie's record by surviving a 351-foot cliff, albeit unintentionally.

 Death

-On November 13, 2011, Jamie Pierre was hiking at Snowbird Resort in Utah to snowboard some early season snow.
+On November 13, 2011, Jamie Pierre was hiking at Snowbird Resort in Utah to ski some early season snow.
 The resort was not open and no avalanche control had been done.
 Pierre and his friend, Jack Pilot, were planning to ski the area known as South Chute.
 He triggered an avalanche that rolled him over rocks for 800 feet.
 According to The New York Times, "He came to a stop partly buried and died of trauma".
 He is survived by his wife, and two children, a daughter and a son.